Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 ---

 ## 3. Model outcomes
-Outcomes are seen in the evaluation phase, but are not part of the specification phase.
+Outcomes are seen in the evaluation phase, but are not part of the framing phase.

 ### 3.1 Results
 Evaluation is not reducible to accuracy.